Hari-Raval/amber-testing-framework/README.md

 ## Publication

-The published work associated with this repository can be found (here) (https://dl.acm.org/doi/abs/10.1145/3485508?af=R)
+The published work associated with this repository can be found [here](https://dl.acm.org/doi/abs/10.1145/3485508?af=R) and has been accepted to OOPSLA.

 ## Running the scripts: